 “We have been preparing for this for years.
 This time around the technical defence that got SANRAL off the hook in 2013 is no longer applicable.
 The real merits of the case are going to have to be heard and we maintain the entire scheme is unlawful and irrational.” says Duvenage.
 “In addition, virtually all the issues we warned SANRAL about, regarding the weaknesses, irrationality and unworkability of the scheme, has materialised.
 The Western Cape toll challenge has also strengthened OUTA’s case in Gauteng.”

 We applaud those companies who have exercised civil courage to stand strong and defy the e-toll farce, they are part of the 91% of Gauteng’s freeway users having refused to pay their e-toll bills.
-This sends a loud and clear message to Government; “Irrational and unjust taxation, along with wasteful expenditure of hard earned public funds will not be tolerated by the public and OUTA commits to defend the fleet companies and all individuals within its member base from prosecution, regardless of the size of their outstanding e-toll bills,” Duvenage added.
+This sends a loud and clear message to Government; “Irrational and unjust taxation, along with wasteful expenditure of hard earned public funds will not be tolerated by the public and OUTA commits to defend the fleet companies and all individuals within its supporter base from prosecution, regardless of the size of their outstanding e-toll bills,” Duvenage added.
 Should fleet company managers wish to engage with OUTA’s directors to understand this issue and the defensive strategy, they are free to contact us on OUTA’s web site.